Zuckerberg ditches fact-checking on Meta ahead of Trump’s inauguration

 In his statement, Zuckerberg also criticised governments and the media for pushing to “censor more and more”, stating “a lot of this is clearly political”.

-He also said “complex systems” are used to moderate content, and that they make mistakes, adding “even if they accidentally censor just 1% of posts, that’s millions of people”.
+He also said the “complex systems” that are used to moderate content make mistakes, adding “even if they accidentally censor just 1% of posts, that’s millions of people, and we’ve reached a point where it’s just too many mistakes and too much censorship”.

 Zuckerberg framed the content moderation changes around Trump’s re-election, stating that the elections “feel like a cultural tipping point towards once again prioritising free speech”.